 Somewhere over the rainbow, you can find gold?
 I have a thing for rainbows and so does my four year old.
-She has been able to say her colors in rainbow order since she was 2.5 and draws them any chance she can get.
+She has been able to say her colors in rainbow order since she was 2 and draws them any chance she can get.
 She even requested a rainbow birthday party this year which is perfect because her birthday is in March.
-When I think of March I think rainbows, leprechauns, and pots of gold which is what inspired this Pot of Gold Syllable Counting Activity.
-You can check out how to play and grab a copy for yourself below.
+When I think of March I think rainbows, leprechauns, and pots of gold which is what inspired this free Pot of Gold Syllable Counting Activity!

 Pot of Gold Syllable Counting Activity

-- Pot of Gold Syllable Counting Mat, Rainbow Cards and Recording Sheet (Freebie below)
+- Pot of Gold Syllable Counting mat, rainbow cards, and recording sheet (download below)

 Students will pick a rainbow card and identify the picture on the card.